BogdanStanciu/adidas-challenge/README.md

 Because it is Redis-backed, the queue architecture can be completely distributed and platform-independent.

-It was thought about using kafka for message queue management, but Kafka transporter is experimental in the NestJS framework, so i opted for a more ecosystem-tested solution.
+Kafka was taken in consideration for message queue management, but Kafka transporter is experimental in the NestJS framework, so i opted for a more ecosystem-tested solution.

 For communication between private and public networks, the use of REST api was chosen to facilitate the management of authentication and accessibility, due to the fact for easy management and implementation.